moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 - Extensive experience with customer success metrics, KPIs, and reporting.
 - Willingness to travel frequently within the region and occasionally globally.

-### Sr. SSM Job Grade
+### Sr. Success Services Manager Job Grade

-The Sr. SSM is a job grade level 7.
+The Sr. Success Services Manager is a job grade level 7.

-### Sr. SSM Performance Indicators
+### Sr. Success Services Manager Performance Indicators

 - [(AMER, EMEA or APJ) Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)
 - Successful launch and adoption of new service offerings
 - Customer Satisfaction

-### Sr. SSM  Career Ladder
+### Sr. Success Services Manager  Career Ladder

-The next steps for the Success Services Manager (SSM) Job Family would be to move to a Senior Success Services Manager (Sr. SSM) job family, Customer Success job family or other management level role within Customer Success.
+The next steps for the Success Services Manager (Success Services Manager) Job Family would be to move to a Senior Success Services Manager (Sr. Success Services Manager) job family, Customer Success job family or other management level role within Customer Success.

-## Manager, Success Services Managers (Manager, SSM)
+## Manager, Success Services Managers (Manager, Success Services Manager)

-The Manager, Success Services Managers (Manager, SSM) is a leader responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
-This role provides leadership and guidance to a team of Success Services Managers (SSMs) and Senior Success Services Managers (Sr. SSMs), ensuring alignment with global strategies while tailoring offerings to meet customer needs.
-The Manager, SSM collaborates closely with the Global Director of Success Services to contribute to the overall vision and direction of the company's service offering portfolio.
+The Manager, Success Services Managers (Manager, Success Services Manager) is a leader responsible for overseeing and driving the success, growth, and innovation of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
+This role provides leadership and guidance to a team of Success Services Managers (Success Services Managers) and Senior Success Services Managers (Sr. Success Services Managers), ensuring alignment with global strategies while tailoring offerings to meet customer needs.
+The Manager, Success Services Manager collaborates closely with the Global Director of Success Services to contribute to the overall vision and direction of the company's service offering portfolio.

-The Manager, SSM reports to the Director, Success Services.
+The Manager, Success Services Manager reports to the Director, Success Services.

-### Manager, SSM Responsibilities:
+### Manager, Success Services Manager Responsibilities:

-- Team Leadership: Provide leadership, guidance, and mentorship to a team of SSMs and Sr. SSMs, fostering a culture of innovation, collaboration, and customer-centricity.
+- Team Leadership: Provide leadership, guidance, and mentorship to a team of Success Services Managers and Sr. Success Services Managers, fostering a culture of innovation, collaboration, and customer-centricity.
 - Cross-functional Collaboration: Foster strong partnerships with leaders in sales, customer success, support, and product development to drive seamless execution and optimization of service offerings.
 - Executive Engagement: Engage with C-level customers and stakeholders to understand their strategic objectives, gather feedback, and ensure the highest level of customer satisfaction and loyalty.
 - Financial Management: Manage budgets, forecasting, and resource allocation to ensure the financial success and sustainability of service offerings.
 - Performance Tracking: Monitor and report on key performance indicators for service offerings, identifying trends and areas for improvement.

-### Manager, SSM Requirements:
+### Manager, Success Services Manager Requirements:

 - Bachelor's degree in Business, Technology, or a related field.
 Master's degree or MBA highly preferred.
 - Proven track record of leadership and strategic management in customer success, service delivery, or account management within the region.